CIEM5000-2025/book/book/workshop1/Workshop_1_Implement.md

 ::::::

 ::::::{versionadded} v1.1.0 After workshop 1
-Solutions in text and downloads
+Solutions workshop 1 in text and downloads
 ::::::

 In this notebook you will implement the matrix method and check it with some sanity checks.